bxparks/AceTime/USER_GUIDE.md

 A more subtle, but important semantic change, is that the `fold` parameter preserves information during gaps and overlaps.
-This means that we can do round-trip conversions of of `ZonedDateTime` properly.
+This means that we can do round-trip conversions of `ZonedDateTime` properly.
 We can start with epochSeconds, convert to components, then back to epochSeconds, and get back the same epochSeconds.
 With the `fold` parameter, this round-trip was not guaranteed during an overlap.